ethanfann/avarts/README.md

 bundle install
 ```

-Make sure postresql is running on localhost.
+Make sure postresql is running.
 You may have to change your credentials under `/config/database.yml`:

 ```sh
 rake db:create